Bounding Radon numbers via Betti numbers: Technique

-\subparagraph*{Notation \& convention.} For an integer $n \geq 1$, let $[n] = \{1,\ldots,n\}$.
+\heading{Notation \& convention.} For an integer $n \geq 1$, let $[n] = \{1,\ldots,n\}$.
 If $P$ is a set, we use the symbol $2^P$ to denote the set of all its subsets and $\binom{P}{n}$ to denote the family of all $n$-element subsets of $P$.
 We denote by $\Delta_n$ the standard $n$-dimensional simplex.
 If $K$ is a simplicial complex, $V(K)$ stands for its set of vertices and $K^{(k)}$ stands for its $k$-dimensional skeleton, i.e. the subcomplex formed by all its faces of dimension up to $k$.
-Unless stated otherwise, we only work with abstract simplicial complexes.\footnote{The definition of singular homology forces us to use the geometric standard simplex $\Delta_n$ on some places.} All chain groups and chain complexes are considered with $\Z_2$-coefficients.
+The \emph{barycentric subdivision} $\sd K$ of an abstract simplicial complex $K$ is the complex formed by all the chains contained in the partially ordered set $(K\setminus\{\emptyset\},\subseteq)$, so called the \emph{order complex} of $(K\setminus\{\emptyset\},\subseteq)$.
+Let $v$ be a singleton disjoint from vertices of $K$.
+The \emph{cone} $v * K$ of $K$ with an appex $v$ is an abstract simplicial complex $\{v \cup \sigma \colon \sigma \in K \} \cup \{\emptyset\}$.
+Unless stated otherwise, we only work with abstract simplicial complexes.
+All chain groups and chain complexes are considered with $\Z_2$-coefficients.